ilankolker/Operating-Systems/ex3/README.md

 ## Overview 📜

-This exercise focuses on implementing **MapReduce** using **multi-threaded programming** in C. You will implement a simplified version of the MapReduce model to process large datasets efficiently using multiple threads.
+This exercise focuses on implementing **MapReduce** using **multi-threaded programming** in C. I implemented a simplified version of the MapReduce model to process large datasets efficiently using multiple threads.

 ## Key Topics Covered
 - MapReduce Architecture 🗺️